 Our speech program is designed to challenge young people to communicate truth with integrity and grace.
 Each event offers unique educational opportunities that promote critical thinking, research, literary analysis, and effective delivery.

-Digital Presentation is an original platform speech that informs or persuades and is accompanied by digital visual aids.
+Digital Presentation informs or persuades the audience, accompanied by digital visual aids.

-Persuasive is an original platform speech that influences the audience to consider a particular point of view or course of action.
+Persuasive influences the audience to consider a particular point of view or course of action.